 Pop-up tents are a type of instant tent, meaning they are set up in minutes.
 Pop-up tents are made of extremely lightweight material and literally pop open when taken out of the bag.

 Think of your car shade, and how it pops open once you remove it from the bag.
 This is how an actual pop-up tent works.
 They are freestanding and do not require stakes or guy lines.

 Pop-up tents are excellent for fair-weather campers and camping in mild weather.
 However, they tend not to be very durable or handle bad weather.

 Can be cheaply made

 Bivy tents are incredibly lightweight, usually weighing 1 pound and packed very small.
-Therefore, they are ideal for hardcore backpackers who want as little weight to carry as possible.
+Therefore, they are ideal for hardcore backpackers who want as little weight as possible.

-Bivy tents are shaped like a wedge, with one end having a bit more headroom.
+Bivy tents are shaped like a wedge, with one end having more headroom.
 They are pretty small and maybe claustrophobic for some, as they are about the size of a coffin.